VTSAX vs. FXAIX: Which Index Fund is Better for You in 2025?

 A Real Investor’s Story: Choosing Between the Funds

-Sarah’s Story: A 30-year-old teacher began with a small FXAIX position due to its $0 minimum.
-After saving $3,000, she shifted new taxable contributions toward VTSAX/VTI for broad coverage and tax efficiency.
+Sarah’s Story: A 30-year-old teacher started with FXAIX for the $0 minimum.
+Once she saved $3,000, she added VTSAX/VTI in taxable for broader coverage and potential tax efficiency.

 Platform Comparison: Vanguard vs Fidelity